PE and Sports Vision Statement

 Closed water swim training

 All children, where relevant, will be supported to develop water confidence in the pool with a qualified swim coach at Helston Leisure Centre.
 As an ASA partner school children will be offered the opportunity to progress through the ASA stage system.
 This will support all of those children who lack water confidence or are unable to swim 25 metres with a progressive programme of swim teaching.
 Like other ASA partner schools, who have carefully evaluated their swim offer, we will focus these sessions to support children who are currently unable or are likely to be unable to be confident swimmers by year 6 without an intensive programme of swim training.
-These will be 10 week programmes of half an hour to an hour of swim training.
+Where possible, these will consist of 6 x 1 hour sessions of swim training.
 Children who come to school already water confident will not be asked to repeat what they have already learnt but instead be offered the next stage on the progression which will support them to be water confident in an open water environment.

 Open water swim training and surf lifesaving skills